fasmide/god/README.md

 # Known issues

-* If shutdown signal is received while god waits for dependencies to fulfill - these processes will start anyways.
+* If shutdown signal is received while god waits for dependencies to fulfill - these processes may start even when supposed to shutdown
 * Reaper and go's os/exec "races" for exit-codes.

 # Signal logic